2015-16 Graduate Catalog [Archived Catalog]

 - Completed online Graduate School Application — Apply Now

-- Official transcripts from all institutions of higher learning attended to be forwarded directly to SUNY Cortland Graduate Admissions Office indicating a major in chemistry or functionally related area.
+- Official transcripts from all institutions of higher learning attended to be forwarded directly to SUNY Cortland Graduate Admissions Office.

 Note: Candidates for admission must present evidence of bachelor's degree conferral prior to the start of their academic program.

-- Three letters of recommendation from former professors or professional colleagues who can speak to the candidate's preparation and competence for teaching science in grades 7-12 (submitted online with the application).
+- Three letters of recommendation from former professors or professional colleagues who can speak to the candidate's preparation for the M.S. program, submitted online with the application.